cproof/gdpr-webcheck/README.md

 How to run
 ----------

-1. Modify the paths in `application.properties` according to your system.
+1. Modify the paths in `application.properties` according to your system configuration
-2. Start the system with maven: `mvn spring-boot:run`
+2. Start the application with maven: `mvn spring-boot:run`
+3. Access `http://localhost:8090` with your webbrowser